Tosin5S/Tosin5S/README.md

 ### Hi there 👋 I am Tosin5S

-- 🌱 I’m currently learning Backend Web development and Android development.
+- 🌱 I’m currently learning to become a full-stack developer.

 - 👯 I’m looking to collaborate with other developers.